Fordi/libressl-page/README.md

 If you feel I've gone too far, please, fork and restore.
 Don't expect honors of push requests, though.
 We don't want help making web pages, thank you.

+Incidentally, these guys rock so hard it makes me weep inside to know I'll never rock that hard.
+There's also the fact that what they're doing could very well be the most important thing with respect to your privacy, ever.
+You should [flip 'em a bill](http://www.openbsdfoundation.org/donations.html).
+You know.
+For science.